What Exactly Is Marketing Attribution?

 How Do UTM Parameters Work With Marketing Attribution?

 Proper use of UTM parameters is essential to marketing attribution.
-UTMs enrich session data in a way that helps you track the user across the multiple touches.
+UTMs enrich session attribution data in a way that helps you track the user across the multiple touches.
+Everything from Google properties to social media platforms.
 For the purpose of this article, we assume your knowledge of using UTMs is intermediate or higher.
 If you’re interested in additional resources related to UTMs or to get a tune-up on this concept, check out our popular UTM guide.
 For an effective way to streamline the UTM workflow of your team, check out the best UTM generation and automation tool out there, UTM.io.

 The Different Attribution Models

-Now that we have some basic definitions covered, let’s move on to attribution models.
+Now that we have some basic definitions covered, let’s move on to the marketing attribution model.
 There are multiple ways you can structure your attribution models, and the one you choose will depend on factors such as your industry, content strategy, or funnel design.
-We’ll review some of the main attribution models out there, giving you the basic overview along with pros and cons for each.
+We’ll review some of the main attribution models out there, giving you the basic overview along with the pros and cons of each.

 First Touch Attribution Model

-With first touch attribution, you attribute the cost and conversion to the source of the first visit that occurred within a look back window.
-As a quick refresh, a look back window is the period of time before the conversion that you are willing to credit for the conversion.
+With the first touch attribution model, you attribute the cost and conversion to the source of the first visit that occurred within a lookback window.
+That’s essentially what we mean by the first touch, it means first interaction or contact.
+As a quick refresh, a look back window allows marketers to define a period of time before the conversion that you are willing to credit for the conversion.

-The conversion can happen at any point during or after your selected look back window.
-Importantly, it is very common to see conversions happen on a date that is outside the look back window.
+The conversion can happen at any point during or after your selected lookback window.
+Importantly, it is very common to see conversions happen on a date that is outside the lookback window.
+Having the right lookback window is important to first touch attribution.

 Last Touch Attribution Model

-When looking at last touch attribution, you attribute the cost and conversion to the source of the last visit in the look back window right before the conversion event.
+When looking at last touch attribution, it’s almost the opposite of the first touch model explained above, you attribute the cost and conversion to the source of the last visit in the lookback window right before the conversion event.
+What was the last click that results in the desired action in terms of touch attribution?

-Without marketing attribution models in place, last touch is usually the default way to assign conversions to touchpoints in ad platforms.
+Without marketing attribution models in place, last touch attribution is usually the default way to assign conversions to touch attribution in ad platforms.
 Just like any model that attributes all conversion value to just one touchpoint, this model is often why marketers feel the need for more sophisticated attribution.

 Linear Attribution Model